Signed in as:

 Smile:

-GOSS is a circular process of insight & pleasure reward that gradually deconditions defensive unwholesome & unskillful patterns of mind & heart.
+GOSS is a circular process of insight and pleasure reward that gradually deconditions defensive, unwholesome, and unskillful patterns of mind and heart.

-The first Meditation Skills you will learn in the MIDL Insight Meditation Course will teach you how to let go using the GOSS Formula while seated in meditation and daily life.
+The first Meditation Skills you will learn in the MIDL Insight Meditation Course will teach you how to let go and allow things to be as they are by using the GOSS Formula while sitting in meditation and in your daily life.

 In Meditation Skill 01 & 02: